 How To Grow Pincushion Flowers

-Deadheading or picking off the dead pincushion flower heads (take all the stem, too) will keep the plant blooming for most of the summer.
+Deadheading or picking off the dead pincushion flower heads (take all the stems, too) will keep the plant blooming for most of the summer.
 If you let the pincushion flower go to seed, it will slow down cut flower production.
 The flowers make excellent fresh-cut flowers.

 How To Grow Pincushion Flowers https://organicgardeningeek.com